aws-samples/serverless-patterns/apigw-rest-vpclink-pvt-alb-sam/README.md

-# REST API Gateway to Private HTTP Endpoint via VPC Link V2
+# REST Amazon API Gateway to Private HTTP Endpoint via Amazon VPC Link V2

+This pattern demonstrates direct integration between REST API Gateway and a private Application Load Balancer using VPC Link V2.
+Previously, connecting REST API Gateway to a private ALB required VPC Link V1 with an intermediary Network Load Balancer, adding complexity and cost.
+VPC Link V2 eliminates this requirement, enabling direct ALB integration for simplified architecture and reduced operational overhead.

-This AWS SAM template deploys a REST API Gateway with VPC Link V2 integration to a private Application Load Balancer and ECS Fargate cluster.
+This AWS SAM template deploys a REST API Gateway with Amazon VPC Link V2 integration to a private Amazon Application Load Balancer and Amazon ECS Fargate cluster.
 The API definition is provided via an external OpenAPI specification file (api.yaml).

 ### Prerequisites:
 * An existing VPC with private subnets